Gibbsian On-Line Distributed Content Caching Strategy for Cellular Networks: Cache Update via Basic Gibbs Sampling

-\begin{remark} In Algorithm~\ref{algorithm:virtual-cache-update-basic-gibbs-sampling}, in order to make an update at time $t$, node $j_t$ needs to know the contents of the virtual caches only from $\Psi(j_t)$.
-This requires information exchange in each slot.
-Such information exchange can use the backhaul network, and this does not exert much load on the backhaul since the actual contents are not exchanged via the backhaul in this process. \end{remark}
+\begin{remark} In Algorithm~\ref{algorithm:virtual-cache-update-basic-gibbs-sampling}, in order to make an update at time $t$, BS~$j_t$ needs to know the contents of the virtual caches only from $\Psi(j_t)$.
+This requires information exchange between BS~$j_t$ and its neighbours in each slot.
+Such information exchange may happen through the backhaul network, but this does not exert much load on the backhaul since the actual contents are not exchanged via the backhaul in this process. \end{remark}

 \begin{remark} The denominator in the simplified sampling probability expression in \eqref{eqn:third-expression-for-conditional-probability} requires a summation over all possible virtual cache configurations in $\Psi(j_t)$.
 This allows the system to avoid the huge combinatorial problem of calculating $Z_{\beta}$ which requires ${{M}\choose{K}}^N$ addition operations.
-The advantage will be even more visible if we consider the possibility of varying $\beta$ with time or learning $\{\lambda_i\}_{1 \leq i \leq M}$ over time if they are not known; the optimization problem $\sup_{B \in \mathcal{B}} h(B)$ will change over time in this case, and it will require calculation of the partition function in each slot. \end{remark}
+The advantage will be even more visible if we consider the possibility of varying $\beta$ with time or learning $\{\lambda_i\}_{1 \leq i \leq M}$ over time if they are not known; the optimization problem $\sup_{B \in \mathcal{B}} h(B)$ will change over time in this case, and it will require calculation of the partition function in each slot.
+However, for large $M$ and $K$, the $O({{M} \choose {K}})$ computations per iteration in \eqref{eqn:third-expression-for-conditional-probability} can still be large; in this case, at each $t$, one can randomly remove one content from the virtual cache of $j_t$ and then replace it by one content (from $(M-K+1)$ contents not present in the virtual cache of $j_t$) using Gibbs sampling; this will involve a summation in the denominator of \eqref{eqn:third-expression-for-conditional-probability} over all $(M-K+1)$ possible configurations that can possibly result from this replacement, and it will require only $O(M-K+1)$ computations.
+One can easily show that $V(t)$ will be a reversible Markov chain with stationary distribution $\pi_{\beta}(\cdot)$ under this variant.
+However, for the sake of notational simplicity, we do not consider this variant in the theory part of the paper. \end{remark}